TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/CreatingPages/Index.rst

       :alt: Creating pages with context menu
       :class: with-border

-   The :guilabel:`New record` screen displays.
+   The :guilabel:`New record` screen will appear.

 #.
-Click an arrow in the tree to select the position where you want the new
-   page to be created.
+Decide where you want your new page to appear in the page tree by selecting one of the black arrows.

    .. figure:: ../../Images/ManualScreenshots/Page/PageCreateWizard.png
       :alt: Selecting a position for the new page using the wizard
       :class: with-border

-   The :guilabel:`Create new Page` screen displays.
+   The :guilabel:`Create new Page` screen will appear.

 #.
-Type a title for the page and you may also like to go to the :guilabel:`Access` tab
+Provide a title for the page.
+You can also go to the :guilabel:`Access` tab
-   and enable the page to make it visible on the frontend.
+   and enable the page to make it visible in the frontend.

    .. include:: /Images/AutomaticScreenshots/PageProperties/Enable.rst.txt

-More page properties are explained in the :ref:`Page properties <pages-properties>` section.
+Visit the :ref:`page types <pages-types>` chapter for more information on the different types of pages that can be created.